 - 1. Detach the header from the combine.
-For instructions, refer to 3.6 Header Attachment/Detachment, page 61. - 2.
-Remove four bolts and nuts (A) securing stripper bar (B) to the float module frame, and remove the stripper bar.
+For instructions, refer to 3.6 Header Attachment/Detachment, page 58. - 2.
+Remove four bolts and nuts (A) securing stripper bar (B) to the float module frame, and remove the stripper bar. - 3.
+Repeat the previous step on the opposite side of the float module.